Vedat Erenoglu

 Why Not Just A Graph?

 Graphs are powerful.
-They are excellent for relationships, dependencies, temporal memory, and exploration.
+They are excellent for relationships, dependencies, temporal memory, planning, and exploration.

-But in workspace-memory, the graph is not the source of truth.
+But in workspace-memory, the graph has a specific role.

 Why Not Just An Agent Skill?